dakep/pense-rpkg/README.md

 # PENSE-package
-This repository hosts the an R package to run PENSE
+This repository hosts an R package implementing the PENSE robust Elastic Net estimators for linear regression.